kosmo-toast/Password-Manager/README.md

 I fixed the bug and it works.

+There will sadly not be any new updates comming in the future.

+Im looking forward in making new projects in the future!

+I would recomend not to download version 1.2 due to a huge bug!

 (The old versions will still be available)

+Cheack out my friend @Koh0

 I hope you like it :)